pySTEPS/pysteps/CONTRIBUTING.rst

 Install pre-commit hooks
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Once you cloned the repository and the development environment is installed (and active),
-install the git pre-commit hook by executing the following command in the repository's
+After setting up your development environment, install the git pre-commit hook by executing the following command in the repository's
 root::

     pre-commit install

 The pre-commit hooks are scripts executed automatically in every commit to identify simple issues with the code.
 When an issue is identified (the pre-commit script exits with non-zero status), the hook aborts the commit and prints the error.
 Currently, Pysteps only tests that the code to be committed complies with black's format style.
 In case that the commit is aborted, you only need to run black in the entire source code.
 This can be done by running :code:`black .` or :code:`pre-commit run --all-files`.